ericmjl/pandoc-reveal-tutorial/slides.md

 # prerequisite knowledge

-- Git
+I'm assuming that you:
+- know how to use `git`,
+- are comfortable working at the command line,
-- Can grasp simple HTML, CSS, Bash and Python.
+- can grasp simple HTML, CSS, Bash and Python.

 # what you'll be able to do by the end